BoBkiNN/IndigoI18n/README.md

 implementation("io.github.bobkinn:indigo-i18n-<module>:version")
 ```

+> [!NOTE]
+> Modules using Paper API do not provide it via POM.
+> You need to manually add Paper API 1.20.4-R0.1-SNAPSHOT or later

 ## 🔰 Key Concepts
 **No branching in syntax**: To simplify syntax, no branching logic happens inside templates, their structure is flat.<br>